Deck is a modern general-purpose programming language. It features:

 (Note that this explanation assumes that all macros have already been expanded.)

-optionally initializes) one or more variables in the current scope.
+declares (and optionally initializes) one or more variables in the current scope.
+For example:

 Notice that var